 Conceptually, Apple TV and Chromecast with Google TV are similar.
 They are both hardware devices with power in and HDMI out to a TV or to a monitor.
 The user interfaces have a lot in common.
 Both have a compact remote control.
 Both allow for connecting Bluetooth devices such as headsets, speakers, keyboards, and game controllers.

 However, these are just the prices of the razors.
 The real price for each is the ongoing cost for the different types of razor blades (streaming services) that you can subscribe to.
 More on those below.

 Apple TV first shipped as a standalone device in 2009.
 Chromecast with Google TV was announced at the end of 2020.

 The decade-plus headstart for Apple TV does not appear to make much of a difference.
 Google seems to have caught up with Apple in a short amount of time.

 Device Form Factors

-Apple TV has an 8-pin connector in back for an optional hardwired ethernet connection.
-The dimensions of the current model Apple TV is 5.3 x 6.4 x 2.6 inches.
+Apple TV has an 8-pin connector in the back for an optional hardwired ethernet connection.
+The dimensions of the current model Apple TV are 5.3 x 6.4 x 2.6 inches.

 The hardware for Chromecast with Google TV hangs off of an HDMI port, which is normally located in the back of the TV or monitor.
 As such, Chromecast is invisible to those viewing content or playing games.